francoto/akaze/README.md

 | Descriptor    |            10            |    0.9    |

 ## Limitations
 - The CUDA version currently comes with some limitations.
-The maximum number of detected keypoints **before** filtering is 8192, and the maximum number per level is 2048.
+The maximum number of detected keypoints _before_ filtering is 8192, and the maximum number per level is 2048.
 This constraint might be relatex in future updates.
-- The only descriptor available is MLDB, as proposed in the original authors' paper (2)
+- The only descriptor available is MLDB, as proposed in the original authors' paper.
-- Currently it only works with 4 octaves and 4 sub-levels (default settings)
+- Currently it only works with 4 octaves and 4 sub-levels (default settings).

 ## Citation
-If you use this code as part of your work, please cite the following papers:
+If you use this code as part of your research, please cite the following papers:

 CUDA version